 Righting human wrongs

-Physicians and medical students can come into contact with victims of sex trafficking.
-One doctor, fueled by data and determination, is trying to provide the know-how doctors need to help this population.
+One doctor, fueled by data and determination, is providing the know-how that doctors and medical students need to help victims of sex trafficking.

 Preventing human trafficking: Resources for physicians

 The American Medical Association encourages the education of physicians about human trafficking, including how to identify and report cases of suspected human trafficking to appropriate authorities, and how to address the victim's medical, legal and social needs.